Hexo is a popular and easy-to-use static site builder which is described as a modern powerful blog

 Hexo Site Deployment

 There are many ways that a Hexo blog site can be uploaded, this will depend on the type of hosting used and the type of access the site administrators have.
-In most cases the easiest way for most users will be simply take the output files and upload them — this is convenient if the site is not going to be regularly updated.
+In most cases the easiest way for most users will simply take the output files and upload them — this is convenient if the site is not going to be regularly updated.
 Most shared hosting providers typically allow for one or more technologies.
 The most basic approach is to upload the ready-made-site via the web panel offering.
 An alternative way will be to use a secure file transfer connection such as (Secure) FTP which is done by a program and connecting to the servers using the provided credentials.

 If frequent changes are to be made to the site the most appropriate way will be to use version control system such as git which will allow the site owners to track changes and revise the site updates.
 This can also be used when a site is administrated by multiple users as it will allow them to work together on the contents and design.
 Note that the exact way to do this will depend on the hosting provider.
 Each company and hosting service may require a slightly different approach.

 An alternative may be the email upload option which is not secure and we discourage site owners from using it.
-This was a popular method which was used mostly by beginner site owners that wanted to upload their sites in a very easy, albeit insecure way.
+This was a popular method that was used mostly by beginner site owners that wanted to upload their sites in a very easy, albeit insecure way.
 It involves the configuration of the hosting provider to accept file uploads by email attachments.
 This is done by using a special address and a special whitelist which is set to the one used by the site owners.
 All they need to do is to attach the files to a message and send it to the designated address.
 The hosting provider will automatically upload them to the hosting server accordingly.